 Shame is dangerous.

-If you haven’t already watched Brene Brown’s TED Talks on shame and vulnerability, do yourself a favor—stop right now and look them up.
+If you haven’t watched Brene Brown’s TED Talks on shame and vulnerability, do yourself a favor—stop right now and do it.
 They’re phenomenal.
-She speaks about the crippling effects of shame on our ability to connect with others and live whole-hearted lives.
-She explains how shame is the single greatest obstacle to our ability to accept and give love.
+She discusses the crippling effects of shame on our ability to live whole-hearted lives and explains how it is the single greatest obstacle to our ability to accept and give love.
 On both an individual and societal level, shame is destructive.

-But, did you know that it is harmful physically?
+But, did you know that it’s harmful physically?